 > Die klassischen Canones nach Savigny — the four classic rules of interpretation, as originally put by Friedrich Carl von Savigny

-> First Ever Arpanet Host-Host Protocol Specification, the grandfather of TCP, so to speak PDF Crocker (1970) Host-Host Protocol Document No. 1 (NIC5143) (see also a brief background story to this document)
+> First Ever Arpanet Host-Host Protocol Specification, the grandfather of TCP, so to speak Crocker (1970) Host-Host Protocol Document No. 1 (NIC5143) (see also a brief background story to this document)